mario-areias/blog/content/post/my-thoughts-covidapp/index.md

 ## Possible improvements

 There are ways to improve this protocol: using asymmetric encryption would enable clients to validate if the `tempId` is valid and mitigating the risk to accept _anything_ as `tempId`.
 To be frank, in the whitepaper it says the BlueTrace developers did play around with asymmetric encryption but they had performance issues on the devices.
-Definitely a valid concern, but I think asymmetric encryption would mitigate a whole class of attacks and it is worth to look into even if that compromises performance a bit.
+The approach they have tried is quite good, but they could improve by using something more simple.

+The server could control a keypair and make the `private` key confidential (as it is always the case), then the server could sign the `tempId`s using the private key and the Android app could verify using the `public` key.
+That would avoid the problem for the apps to accept anything as `tempId`.
+This approach could work on top of the current approach, so in order to generate a valid `tempId` an attacker would require the symetric key _and_ the private key from the keypair.
+Both keys could be managed differently and even being accessible in different services.
+It would improve the security in depth posture.

 Generate `tempIds` more often would reduce the risk of replay attacks, the whitepaper suggests to generate them every 15 minutes, which seems a reasonable option.
 COVIDSafe is generating every 2 hours and that grealy increases the risk for replay attacks, I would advise to follow the recommendation and use 15 minutes instead.